GreptimeTeam/docs/docs/user-guide/authentication.md

 ./greptime standalone start --user-provider=static_user_provider:file:<path_to_file>
 ```

-GreptimeDB reads the user and password on each line using `=` as a separator, just like a command-line config.
+GreptimeDB reads the username and password on each line using `=` as a separator, just like a command-line config.
 For example:

 ```
 alice=aaa